api3dao/oev-docs/docs/oev/searchers/index.md

 # OEV Searching

 This part of the docs is dedicated to searchers.
-We've already covered how OEV works and scratched the surface behind the complexity of searching.

-This section explains how OEV auctions work in depth and provide basic searching strategies to simplify onboarding of the existing MEV searchers to OEV.
+It details how OEV auctions work and explains basic searching strategies to simplify onboarding of the existing MEV searchers to OEV.

 ## OEV dApps Catalog

 We maintain an open source list with all dApps which integrated API3 feeds as part of [dApp Registry](https://github.com/api3dao/dapp-registry).
-However, not all dApps opted-in to OEV yet, so we provide a separate list of OEV dApps are currently suitable candidates for searching:
+However, not all dApps opted-in to OEV yet, so we provide a dedicated list of OEV dApps are currently suitable candidates for searching:

 <!-- TODO: Make sure these are sorted alphabetically. -->